The growing number of people addicted to and abusing prescription or illegal opioids is a nationwide problem.

 As we can see, the rising epidemic of heroin and opiate abuse is quite costly.
 Programs are in effect for first responders to save lives, but this is only a first step.

-Anyone who has overdosed should be referred or placed into a drug treatment facility so they can learn skills to cope with life without using.
-Naloxone has saved many lives, and will continue to do so, thanks to our first responders.
-Getting addicts into treatment is the next crucial step to help these struggling individuals lead a better life so that they will hopefully not ever need naloxone again.
+Anyone who has overdosed should be referred to or placed in a drug treatment facility so they can learn skills to cope with life without using.
+Naloxone has saved many lives and will continue to do so, thanks to our first responders.
+Getting people suffering from addiction into treatment is the next crucial step to help these individuals lead a better life so that they will hopefully not ever need naloxone again.